aka The Classic War of the Worlds

 The film is without a doubt faithful to the H.G.
 Wells story.
 Timothy Hines and co-writer Susan Goforth (who also plays the writer’s wife) have a reasonable ear for period dialogue that sounds convincing (even if it is unlikely that any real Britisher would be able to place some of the accents).
 I didn’t find the length boring – maybe one needed to see the full three-hour version for that to be the case.
 There is the odd scene that could have been trimmed – one with the hero’s brother engaged in a fistfight with three ruffians who attempt to have their way with the girls goes on far longer than it needs to.
 Nevertheless, I found what Timothy Hines was attempting to do an admirable endeavour.
 I would very much like to have seen what could have been achieved if he had been granted a bigger budget.
 As it is, The War of the Worlds is a marvel of amazing ambition, if not entirely of delivery.

-Timothy Hines made a sequel War of the Worlds: The True Story (2012), a faux documentary that supposedly interviews the last survivor of the invasion.
-He followed this with a further period-set work, the non-fiction based 10 Days in a Madhouse (2015).
+Timothy Hines made a sequel War of the Worlds: The True Story (2018), a faux documentary that supposedly interviews the last survivor of the invasion.
+He followed this with a further period-set work, the non-fiction based 10 Days in a Madhouse (2015) and the non-genre comedy Charlie Boy (2021).